JVMartin/cs300-protocol/README.md

 have not changed from the IP address and port representing you in your client table.

+If either has changed, save the current Epoch time (the time you discover the change) to a variable.

-If they have changed, broadcast the change to all other clients on the network.
+Next, broadcast the change to all other clients on the network.

 For each client on the client list: